-FHWA's public involvement requirements (23 CFR 771.111(h)) dictate that one or more public hearings or opportunity(s) for a public hearing(s) be held for projects on which an EIS is prepared.
-The HPCM Public Involvement and Agency Coordination chapter directs that a second public hearing should be considered for all projects with long-term design activities or where concepts change after the initial hearing, resulting in reevaluation of the environmental document.
-The requirements listed under Section 7.5.6 apply to public hearings or opportunities for public hearings for EIS documents.
-In addition, whenever a public hearing is held, the Draft EIS must be available at the public hearing and for a minimum of 15 days in advance of the public hearing (23 CFR 771.123(h)).
+FHWA's public involvement requirements (23 CFR 771.111(h)) dictate that one or more public hearings or opportunity for public hearings be held for projects on which an EIS is prepared.
+The HPCM Chapter 5 directs that a second public hearing should be considered for all projects with long-term design activities or where concepts change after the initial hearing, resulting in reevaluation of the environmental document.
+The requirements listed under Section 5.5.7 apply to public hearings or opportunities for public hearings for EIS documents.
+In addition, the Draft EIS must be available at a public hearing and for a minimum of 15 days in advance of the public hearing (23 CFR 771.123(h)).